bradai-zied/OracleXAPI/README.md

 Date time must be in body as  "YYYY-MM-DD HH:MI:SS"
 Date response : Date time must be in body as  "YYYY-MM-DDTHH:MI:SS"

+# Contributing
+Welcome to Contribute, bigger project based on this one will be started soon